siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 011 Newton as Flux Accounting.md

 Particles are localized regions.
 Forces are boundary momentum fluxes.
 Newton's second law is continuity applied to a stable knot of energy flow.

-Appendix 207 carries this same momentum continuity law to the coarse-grained continuum limit, where Euler-like and Navier-Stokes-like forms emerge.
-Appendix 213 extends that coarse-grained derivation to variable background.
-Appendix 209 applies the same momentum continuity law to a localized charged mode in a background field and derives the Lorentz-force form.